 Peacebuilding Tools

-Through activities in sport, arts, advocacy, dialogue, and empowerment, GFP stimulates the leadership of youth and the building of peace.
+Through activities in sport, arts, advocacy, dialogue, empowerment, and the media, GFP stimulates the leadership of youth and the building of peace.
 The skills acquired by Pioneers and volunteers in these processes build towards the six expressions of change: building acceptance, fostering cooperation, ensuring inclusion, developing respect, taking responsibility, and building trust.
 They are then passed along to one volunteer after the next, creating a range of sustainable relationships, partnerships, and exchanges across conflict divides.

 Sport For Peace has an important role to play in providing a space for opposing groups to meet each other in a neutral location, a “safe space,” with pre-defined rules and set codes of behaviour.
 It allows social contact between communities in which relationships have been severed through war and other forms of destructive conflict, helping children and youth overcome negative images and stereotypes about those who have different abilities, religions, and backgrounds to build acceptance and tolerance.